 '''

 <!ELEMENT facelets-processing (file-extension, process-as) >

 <!ELEMENT file-extension ANY>

-<!ELEMENT process-as ANY>

 '''

-The <facelets-processing> element is used to affect the processing of Facelets VDL files.
-Therefore, this setting only applies to those requests that reach the Facelets ViewDeclarationLanguage implementation, as specified to the runtime via the jakarta.faces.FACELETS_VIEW_MAPPINGS and jakarta.faces.FACELETS_SUFFIX <context-param> entries.
+The setting element is used to affect the processing of Facelets VDL files.
+Therefore, this setting only applies to those requests that reach the Facelets ViewDeclarationLanguage implementation, as specified to the runtime via the jakarta.faces.FACELETS_VIEW_MAPPINGS and jakarta.faces.FACELETS_SUFFIX context-param entries.
 The specification defines three processing modes for Facelets files: Facelets XHTML syntax, XML View syntax, and Facelets JSPX syntax.
 This last syntax is intended to ease the migration to Facelets for applications already using the Jakarta Server Pages XML document syntax (also known as JSPX syntax).
 The affect on the processing of files in each of these three modes is specified in the following table.